-On September 13th this year, to celebrate their 75th anniversary, the Vancouver Foundation hosted “On the Table BC”.
+On September 13th 2018, to celebrate their 75th anniversary, the Vancouver Foundation hosted “On the Table BC”.
 It was an event hosted by communities all across BC, and the discussions were recorded to be added to the Vancouver Foundation’s research.
 They state, “By gathering together face-to-face and sharing food and conversation, we can learn new things about what connects us, and what we wish for.”
 (Vancouver Foundation website)

-Inspired by this idea, the Lillooet Library and the Lillooet Regional Invasive Species Society partnered to put on an event for non-profits in Lillooet on November 4th.
+Inspired by this idea, the Lillooet Area Library Association and the Lillooet Regional Invasive Species Society partnered to put on an event for non-profits in Lillooet on November 4th.
 The idea was to bring together the many different groups and active community members we have in Lillooet to see what we could work together on, and how we could collaborate to overcome challenges we all face as small non-profits and charities in a remote area.